 Mark Wainberg, professor of medicine and director of the McGill University AIDS Centre was called upon to independently review the matter.
 Wainberg reviewed DFA’s analysis, the Lancet paper and the author’s response.
 He concluded in part:

 In my view, the allegations that have been made by ‘Drug Free Australia’ are without merit and are not based on scientific fact.
 In contrast, it is my view that the work that has been carried out by the team of Thomas Kerr et al is scientifically well-founded and has contributed to reducing the extent of mortality and morbidity in association with the existence of the safer injection facility. . . .
-The University of British of British Columbia should be proud of the contributions of its faculty members to the important goal of diminishing deaths due to intravenous drug abuse.
+The University of British Columbia should be proud of the contributions of its faculty members to the important goal of diminishing deaths due to intravenous drug abuse.

 The JGDPP analysis and complaint were found to be entirely without merit and the complaint was dismissed.